• Skip to primary navigation

 1. Preheat the oven to 400°F/204C and line a large sheet pan with parchment paper.
 Set aside.

 2. In a large mixing bowl, combine the ground pork, garlic, green onion, ginger, sesame oil, sesame seeds, and sriracha.
-Gently mix them together gently-- you don’t want to compact the meat too much.
+Gently mix them together gently.
+Don't compact the meat too much.

-3. Scoop out two-Tablespoon sized portions of the meat mixture and roll them into balls.
+3. Scoop out one Tablespoon sized portions of the meat mixture and roll them into balls.
 It can help to lightly oil your hands while you roll them.

 5. Make the sauce while the meatballs bake.